-Ramirez is a Ph.D.
-Candidate (ABD) in Sociology of Religion at Drew University where she studied under the late Otto Maduro, a leading sociologist of his generation.
-Her dissertation revisits the Azusa Street mission revival through the frame of the maternal divine, working with themes of revolution, disruption, and the carnivalesque.
+Ramirez holds the Ph.D. in Sociology of Religion, having studied at Drew University under the late Otto Maduro, a leading sociologist of his generation.
+Her dissertation revisited the Azusa Street mission revival through the frame of the maternal divine, working with themes of revolution, disruption, and the carnivalesque.
 She holds the M.A. in the History of Christianity from Wheaton College and the B.A. in Counseling and Psychology from Southwestern Assemblies of God University.
 With broad interests in religion, contemporary politics, and culture, Ramirez is particularly interested in “how radical religious traditions present as a challenge to and resource against social oppression.”

 She is a fifth-generation Texan, with deep roots in San Antonio.
 Ramirez enjoys music, hiking, and all things pop culture.
 With her husband Chris, she has three children: Judah, Julia, and Camilla.